MolotovCherry/kmagick/README.md

 \* Others may work too, but I have not tested Mac or Linux.

+## Download
+All downloads are in the [https://github.com/cherryleafroad/kmagick/releases](releases section).

 ## Setup
 You can find binary releases in the release section.